Sustainability Policies -Contribution to a sustainable environment-

 Note: PPA is the abbreviations for the Power Purchase Agreement.
 PPA is contract in which corporations, such as companies and local governments, purchase the electricity derived from renewable energy sources.

-Installation of solar power generation system on the roof of “Kolet,” single-family properties for rent
+Installation of solar power generation system on the roof of “Kolet,” Single-Family Rental

-Kenedix has installed solar power generation system on the roof of “Kolet,” single-family properties for rent operated by Kenedix, together with TEPCO Energy Partners, Inc. (“TEPCO EP”) and PinT, Inc. (“PinT”), and started operating a scheme to directly supply renewable energy-derived electricity using an on-site PPA/TPO* model in which power generators install power generation facilities on the premises of customers.
+Kenedix has installed solar power generation system on the roof of “Kolet,” Single-Family Rental operated by Kenedix, together with TEPCO Energy Partners, Inc. (“TEPCO EP”) and PinT, Inc. (“PinT”), and started operating a scheme to directly supply renewable energy-derived electricity using an on-site PPA/TPO* model in which power generators install power generation facilities on the premises of customers.

 Under the Scheme, TEPCO EP will build a solar power generation system on the roof of the "Kolet" and operate the power generation business.
 For home use by "Kolet" residents, power from renewable energy will be supplied directly from solar power generation systems, and surplus power exceeding the demand from "Kolet" residents will be sold through commercial systems.